ॐ भूर्भुवस्व: | तत्सवितुर्वरेण्यम् | भर्गो देवस्य धीमहि | धियो यो न: प्रचोदयात् |

 Most of the miraculous mantras serve three purposes: intention, meaning, and vibration or sacred sound.
 The intention is why you practice—the reason, goal, and purpose; meaning is what you practice—the definition and meaning of your mantra.
 Sacred sound is how you practice — connection to the vibrational sound and life force energy that your practice cultivates.

 In an effort to initiate any mantra, there are things to recall.
 One is your bodily body all through the exercise and the other is the voice projection at some point of the practice.

-Ideally, at the same time as a mantra is practised, it’s far better to be in a seated, at ease function.
+Ideally, during the practice of mantras at the same it far better to be in a seating position, at ease function.
 Keep in mind the vibrations of the chant can and could be felt at some point in the complete frame, the straighter your spine the extra without problems the power can float.
-It is miles possible to chant during hobbies, for example, strolling, hiking, using the subway to paintings, using to high school or paintings.
+It is miles possible to chant during hobbies.
+For example, strolling, hiking, using the subway to paintings, using to high school or paintings.
 This isn’t ideal but if that the only way you are going to shape it in then do it.
-Simply music out anything else this is occurring (besides the riding of course) and is attentive and says the chant with full love and conviction.

 There are 3 faculties of concept in terms of chanting a mantra.
 In most instances, human beings use them interchangeably depending on the surroundings in which they’re chanting.